kubernetes/community/contributors/guide/first-contribution.md

 Since SIGs do not directly map onto Kubernetes subrepositories, it may be difficult to find which SIG your contribution belongs in.

-Review [list of SIGs](/sig-list.md) to determine which SIG is most likely related to your contribution.
+Review the [list of SIGs][sl]] to determine which SIG is most likely related to your contribution.

-*Example:* if you are filing a CNI issue (that's [Container Networking Interface](https://github.com/containernetworking/cni)), you should choose the [Network SIG](http://git.k8s.io/community/sig-network).
-Add the SIG label in a comment like so:
+*Example:* if you are filing a CNI issue (that's [Container Networking Interface]) you'd choose the [Network SIG].
+Add the SIG label in a new comment on GitHub by typing the following:
 ```
 /sig network
 ```

-Follow the link in the SIG name column to reach each SIGs README.
+Follow the link in the SIG name column to reach each SIG'ss README.

 Most SIGs will have a set of GitHub Teams with tags that can be mentioned in a comment on issues and pull requests for higher visibility.
-If you are not sure about the correct SIG for an issue, you can try SIG-contributor-experience [here](/sig-contributor-experience#github-teams), or [ask in Slack](http://slack.k8s.io/).
+If you are not sure about the correct SIG for an issue, you can try SIG-contributor-experience [here], or [ask in Slack].

 ### SIG-specific contributing guidelines
 Some SIGs have their own `CONTRIBUTING.md` files, which may contain extra information or guidelines in addition to these general ones.
 These are located in the SIG-specific community directories:

 - [`/sig-apps/CONTRIBUTING.md`](/sig-apps/CONTRIBUTING.md)